 The goof items below may give away important plot points.

-When the chief inspector (Giamatti) finds the locket and gemstone in the stable it is after finding the locket diagram - as he consults it in the stable.
+When the chief inspector (Giamatti) finds the locket and gemstone in the stable, it is after finding the locket diagram, as he consults it in the stable.
 This means that it is after Eisenheim has disappeared, not a flashback to an original examination of the crime scene.
-What stable in a royal crown prince's hunting lodge would not have enough activity (mucking and resetting bedding) for that not to have been found or discarded especially by a crown prince trying to cover up a crime?
+The stable in a royal crown prince's hunting lodge would have enough activity (mucking and resetting bedding) for that to have been found or discarded especially by a crown prince trying to cover up a crime.
 While the time period is indeterminate it does give the impression of at least weeks if not months or a year.
-Remember that it could not be recently planted evidence because in the original if hasty examination of the crime scene we see the glint; obvious in retrospect to be the gemstone.
+Remember that it could not be recently planted evidence because in the original if hasty examination of the crime scene the glint is shown, obvious in retrospect to be the gemstone.